 This salad’s taste is already a 10-point with tons of flavors.
 But the layer of textures will keep you coming back for more.
 This salad has many hidden treasures to unveil with crispy tomatoes, buttery peaches, soft bread cubes, and creamy corn kernels.

 Turn whatever ingredients you have on hand into this delicious Panzanella salad.

 Since the original point of Pappa al Pomodoro is to use up stale bread, there’s no way you don’t give it a try.
 And there are more than just tomatoes and bread in this dish.
 Look closely, and you will see pancetta (Italian salt-cured pork slices), red onions, carrots, and many more.

-While Panzanella is a colder dish for hot summer months, Pappa al Pomodoro is a perfect soup for cold seasons.
-It is seasoned with a few more pantry staples, such as olive oil, Kosher salt, red pepper flakes, and basils.
-This soup-and-bread combo is perfect for both lunch and dinner.
+While Panzanella is a suitable accompaniment for hot summer, Pappa al Pomodoro is a perfect soup for cold seasons.
+It is seasoned with a few more pantry staples: olive oil, Kosher salt, red pepper flakes, and basils.
+This combo is perfect for both lunch and dinner.

 The base begins with stale bread as a thickening agent, adding more textures and bulk.
 On the other hand, Parmigiano Reggiano is a fantastic flavor booster with its salty-sweet flavor and a powerful kick of umami.
 A hint of pancetta adds a more salty taste to the soup.

 Clear Out Your Stale Bread In The Smartest Ways

 It’s a pity that the bread loaves you just bought have gone stale.
 But throwing the bread away instead of turning it into a delicious dish will leave you full of regret.
 With these fantastic recipes, you will feel that stale bread is no longer a bad sight in your pantry.